Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

 Thank you.
-The next question comes from the line of Praveen Che with PL Capital.
+The next question comes from the line of Praveen Sahay with PL Capital.
 Please go ahead.

 Praveen Sahay

 Yeah, thank you for opportunity.
-I have two questions.
-The first is as you had highlighted next, you know the investment focus area is towards the industrial, whether it’s a cable or renewable.
-So how we are going to see the B2B B2C mix evolve for the company in the next few years,
+II have two questions.
+The first is, as you had highlighted, next — the investment focus area is towards the industrial whether it’s a cable or renewable.
+So how we are going to see the B2B, B2C mix evolve for the company in the next few years?

-I think in cables also underground cables is something where we are investing to some extent under invested.
-But you know, in the past our B2C to B2B has remained between 75, 25 or 75.
-We hopefully in the next couple of years we should continue to grow.
-Even in the B2C segments especially they see a lot of growth opportunity in wired ecb.
-So definitely there is, I think, you know, there will not be a meaningful move from B2C to B2B.
+When cable is also underground cables is something where we are investing where we were, to some extent, under investors.
+But in the past, our B2C B2B has remained between 75 to — hopefully, in the next couple of years, we should continue to grow even in the B2C segment, especially the growth opportunities.
+So definitely, there’s — I think there will not be a meaningful move from B2C to B2B.

 Praveen Sahay

 Okay.
 Okay.
-And the next questions are related to the switch gear.
-So it’s highlighted that the margin impact is because of lag in the pricing of the cost.
-So do we believe that in the coming quarters it is possible that we’ll go back to our 38% of contribution margin?
+And the next question, sir, related to the switch gear.
+So if you highlighted that the margin impacted because of lag in the pricing of the cost — so do we believe that in the coming quarters, it is possible that we’ll go back to our 38% of contribution margin?

 Yeah, we are striving towards that.
-As I said, in certain cases the cost increases are so high that we were.
-There was a lag in passing on the entire price increase.
-We will continue to strive towards moving there.
+As I said, in certain cases, the cost increases are so high that we were there was a lag in passing on the entire price increase.
+We’ll continue to strive towards moving there.
 But I also said that our eyes will also be on retaining market share.
-It’s not only.
-So this is something which we have to see how it pans out.
+It’s not only Neroli. — this is something which we have to see how it pans out.

 Praveen Sahay

-Why I had asked that because the growth for the entire year for switchgear is also quite low.
-So it’s more focused on the growth.
-The way forward or major target is to achieve our contribution margin.
+Why I asked that because that the growth for the entire year for sugar is also quite low.
+So it’s more focused on the growth the way forward or major target is to achieve our contribution margins.

 I think it will always remain a balance between growth and profitability.